26 November 2015

-As a divorce lawyer, people often ask me “how long does it take to get divorced?
+As a divorce lawyer, people often ask me ‘how long does a divorce take?’
 The answer is - it depends.

-Before deciding to go ahead with a divorce, most people, 76 per cent in fact, will try to resolve the problems in their relationship.
-The average person will work at their marriage for 18 months, really trying to find a way to avoid it breaking down.
+Often the biggest delay in divorces occurs at the very start of the process, before either party has even filled in a divorce petition.
+Before deciding to go ahead with a legal separation like this, most people (76 per cent in fact) will try to resolve the problems in their relationship.
+The average person will work at their marriage for 18 months, really trying to find a way to stop it breaking down.

 Most people spend a period of time contemplating big life decisions.
-Getting divorced is without a doubt a big decision to make and sometimes it can take a great deal of bravery to do so.
+Getting divorced is without a doubt a big decision to make and sometimes it can take a great deal of bravery to take this step.
 We found from our survey that 11 per cent of people were held back from getting divorced due to the stigma surrounding it.

 It shouldn’t then come as a surprise to learn that the average person takes 24 months and 12 days thinking about getting divorced before they actually start the process.